changseverus/Building-a-ConvNet-classifier-from-scratch/README.md

-# CNN-basic-structure
+# Convolutional neural network from scratch

-A basic version of building a convolutional neural network using keras
+Building a basic convolutional neural network using keras.
+Tensorflow and keras packages required.